Effective January 1, 2020

 The data exporter is (please specify briefly your activities relevant to the transfer):

-Data exporter is Customer, a user of services provided by Processor, the entity that has executed an Agreement and assented to the Standard Contractual Clauses as a data exporter.
+Data exporter is Customer, a user the Website of the Processor, the entity that has executed an Agreement and assented to the Standard Contractual Clauses as a data exporter.

 The data importer is (please specify briefly activities relevant to the transfer):

-Calendly LLC, a global provider of a platform that facilitates scheduling of appointments and processes Personal Data upon the instruction of the data exporter in accordance with the terms of the Agreement and the DPA.
+Calendly LLC (“Calendly”), a global provider of a Website that facilitates scheduling of appointments and processes Personal Data upon the instruction of the data exporter in accordance with the terms of the Agreement, the https://calendly.com/pages/privacy, and this DPA.

-Data exporter may submit Personal Data to Calendly LLC, the extent of which is determined and controlled by the data exporter in its sole discretion, and which may include, but is not limited to Personal Data relating to the following categories of data subjects: the data exporter’s representatives and end-users including employees, contractors, business partners, collaborators, and customers of the data exporter.
-Data subjects may also include individuals attempting to communicate or transfer Personal Data to users of the services provided by Calendly LLC.
+Data exporter may submit Personal Data to Calendly, the extent of which is determined and controlled by the data exporter in its sole discretion, and which may include, but is not limited to Personal Data relating to the following categories of data subjects: the data exporter’s representatives and end-users including employees, contractors, business partners, collaborators, and customers of the data exporter.
+Data subjects may also include individuals attempting to communicate or transfer Personal Data to users of the Calendly Website.

 Categories of data

-Data exporter may submit Personal Data to Calendly LLC, the extent of which is determined and controlled by the data exporter in its sole discretion, and which may include, but is not limited to the following categories of personal data: (a) First and last name; (b) Title; (c) Position; (d) Employer; (e) Contact information (company, email, phone, physical business address); (f) Connection data; (g) Localisation data; and (h) other data in an electronic form used by Customer in the context of the services.
+Data exporter may submit Personal Data to Calendly, the extent of which is determined and controlled by the data exporter in its sole discretion, and which may include, but is not limited to the following categories of Personal Data: (a) First and last name; (b) Title; (c) Position; (d) Employer; (e) Contact information (company, email, phone, physical business address); (f) Connection data; (g) Localisation data; and (h) other data in an electronic form used by Customer in the context of the services.

 Special categories of data (if appropriate)

-The personal data transferred will be subject to the following processing activities (please specify):
+The Personal Data transferred will be subject to the following processing activities: